 I also experimented with dictating into the current version of Scrivener for Windows, saving to Dropbox and then opening it on my Mac.

-But the Mac and Windows versions are no longer compatible.
+But the Mac and Windows versions of Scrivener are no longer compatible.
 If you open a Windows Scrivener file on your Mac, the software modifies it such that Windows can’t open it again.
 That’s why I moved to transferring files via Evernote.
 (As of June ‘19)